vothane/aceshigh/README.md

 search server is running

+## Example Usage

-now open a second terminal with MRI Ruby (rvm use ruby-1.9.3)
+now open a second terminal with MRI Ruby (rvm use ruby 1.9.3 or 2.0.0)

 type